 Why?
 Because that’s a number you want to be as high as possible.
-When people are visiting multiple pages per session, that’s an indication that you have a very healthy site that encourages people to browse around.
+When people are visiting multiple pages per session, that’s an indication that you have a very healthy site that encourages people to stay longer and browse around.

 On the other hand, if people are leaving your site after visiting just one page, then it’s not very “sticky.”
 You need to update it so that people are more inclined to hang around.

 To set up a pages per visit goal, start by creating a custom goal as explained in the opening section.
 Then, select “Pages/Screens per Session” as the goal type.